Arbor Low: Statutory protection

 Arbor Low was one of the first ancient monuments to be given statutory protection, on 18 August 1882.
 Small stone markers engraved VR and GR (for Victoria Regina and Georgius Rex) still stand around the henge, demarcating the protected area.
-One of the VR stones, having been damaged, has been replaced by one bearing CR (for Charles Rex – meaning Charles III).
+One of the VR stones, having been damaged, has been replaced by one bearing CR (Charles Rex).

 Access

 The henge stands on private farmland, and a small fee is charged for access.